Three-state coherent control using narrowband and passband sequences: Introduction

 This paper is organized as follows.
-In Sec.~\ref{model}, we show the propagator of the single pulse and the general design method for the CPs sequences in the three-level system.
-In Sec.~\ref{pulse design}, we illustrate how to construct the CPs sequences with specific pulse numbers by two kinds of modulations.
-For each modulation, the sequences of up to seven pulses are studied.
-In Sec.~\ref{arbitrary}, we take five pulses to exemplify the construction of the NB and PB sequences for arbitrary population transfer between two ground states.
-In Sec.~\ref{environment}, we investigate the validity of the current CPs sequences when the pulse is imperfect.
+In Sec.~\ref{model}, we introduce the physical model and propose the general design method for NB and PB sequences in the three-state system.
+In Sec.~\ref{pulse design}, we illustrate how to construct the NB and PB sequences with specific pulse numbers by the strength and phase modulations.
+For each modulation, the sequences up to seven pulses are investigated.
+In Sec.~\ref{arbitrary}, we take five pulses to exemplify the construction of the NB and PB sequences for arbitrary population transfer between two lower states.
+In Sec.~\ref{environment}, we demonstrate the validity of the current sequences when the pulse is imperfect.
 The conclusion is given in Sec.~\ref{con}.